Causal inference methods for combining randomized trials and observational studies: a review: Conclusion

-\modif{\paragraph{Discrepancies between RCTs and observational data.} The application on tranexamic acid effect hinted to moderate external validity of the RCT as the generalized ATE is concordant with the findings from the RCT, at least for half of the estimators.
-Additionally, the purely observational data study also supports the results from the RCT.
-Determining which analysis to trust depends on the assumptions we are willing to make--either related to transportability or unconfoundedness--as well as the suitability of the selected variables.
-Beyond these assumptions, caution is needed when interpreting the results, as observing the methods in action reveals threats to validity.
-In particular the impact of the missing values when combing RCT and observational data requires further research (detailed below).
 The target population of interest and overlap also raise concerns.
 Considering certain strata revealed violated positivity, which leads to a non-transportable treatment effect on the strata of interest: mild and moderate patients.
 Therefore, further discussions and analyses with the medical expert committee are necessary to re-define a target population of interest on which generalization is possible and medically relevant.
 As it is generally the case, beyond methodological and theoretical guarantees, a major step to be taken before applying a set of methods is to clearly state the causal question and estimand(s) and the associated identifiability requirements.
 This task is even more complex when combining data sets.
 A primary and fundamental concern is whether outcome, treatment, and covariates are comparable in the two studies \citep{hernan2019comparingrctandobs}.
-Indeed, a plausible explanation of the difference is that the treatment effect depends on the timing, and that the time to treatment differs slightly across both datasets. }